Iran's enrichment decision could trigger end of nuclear deal: Germany

-BERLIN (Reuters) - Iran’s announcement on Sunday that it would abandon limitations on enriching uranium could be the first step toward the end of a 2015 nuclear deal with six major powers, German Foreign Minister Heiko Maas said on Monday.
+BERLIN (Reuters) - Iran’s announcement on Sunday that it would abandon limitations on enriching uranium could be the first step towards the end of a 2015 nuclear deal with six major powers, German Foreign Minister Heiko Maas said on Monday.

+Iran had been expected to announce its latest stance on the deal this weekend.
+But its announcement coincided with a major escalation of hostilities with Washington following the U.S. killing of top Iranian military commander Qassem Soleimani in a drone strike on Friday in Baghdad.

 “We will definitely talk to Iran again.
 What has been announced is, however, not consistent with the agreement,” Maas told Deutschlandfunk radio, adding that German, French and British officials would discuss the situation on Monday.